 Business Development Representative Must-Have Resume Skills and Keywords

 Employers require a broad range of skills and qualifications in their descriptions of Business Development Representative positions.
-The top three keywords make up 40.56% of the total set of top terms.
-Look to the Resume Checklist below to see how Sales Experience, CRM, and Sales and Marketing shares stack up against the share from resumes.
-Inside Sales, Customer Relationship Management and Entrepreneurship represent an additionally healthy share of the employer Business Development Representative job postings with their combined total of 29.29%.
-At 30.16%, Relationship Management, Recruiting, Lead Generation, and Business Development appear far less frequently, but are still a significant portion of the 10 top Business Development Representative skills and requirements according to employers.
+The top three keywords make up 44.16% of the total set of top terms.
+Look to the Resume Checklist below to see how Business Developement, Communication Skills, and Collaboration shares stack up against the share from resumes.
+CRM, Customer Service and Innovation represent an additionally healthy share of the employer Business Development Representative job postings with their combined total of 30.87%.
+At 24.97%, Sales Experience, Lead Generation, Scheduling, and Relationship Management appear far less frequently, but are still a significant portion of the 10 top Business Development Representative skills and requirements according to employers.

 Job seeker resumes showcase a broad range of skills and qualifications in their descriptions of Business Development Representative positions.
-The top three keywords represent 41.03% of the total set of top resume listed keywords.
-Look to the Resume Checklist below to investigate how CRM, Customer Relationship Management, and Social Media match up to employer job descriptions.
-Relationship Management, Business Administration, and Database represent a very decent share of skills found on resumes for Business Development Representative with 29.01% of the total.
-At 29.97%, Vendor Management, Lead Generation, Account Management, and Outlook appear far less frequently, but are still a significant portion of the 10 top Business Development Representative skills and qualifications found on resumes.
+The top three keywords represent 40.47% of the total set of top resume listed keywords.
+Look to the Resume Checklist below to investigate how Customer Service, CRM, and MS Office match up to employer job descriptions.
+Collaboration, Scheduling, and Social Media represent a very decent share of skills found on resumes for Business Development Representative with 29.63% of the total.
+At 29.92%, Business Developement, Accountable, Communication Skills, and Technical appear far less frequently, but are still a significant portion of the 10 top Business Development Representative skills and qualifications found on resumes.

 Here is a simple table of the top 10 skills and qualifications as listed by employers in Business Development Representative job postings since January of 2018, followed by the top 10 skills and qualifications most commonly listed by people who held the title of Business Development Representative on their resumes.